 - If you’ve conquered the challenge, let us know in the comments and we’ll send you your Conqueror’s Badge.

 Sound good?
 If you have any questions or problems, let us know in the comments or via email.
-Otherwise, grab this Participant’s Badge, put it on your blog or in your email signature, and get reading!
+Otherwise, grab this Participant’s Badge, put it on your blog or in your email signature, and start reading!